-Alternatively, use the Role API to create roles, and associate users with those roles.
+Alternatively, use the Roles API to create roles, and associate users with those roles.

-For existing roles, you can grant/revoke permissions to/from via the Role API to manage the access of users associated with those roles.
+For existing roles, you can grant/revoke permissions to/from via the Roles API to manage the access of users associated with those roles.

 Additional helpful documentation, links, and articles: